Forecast Health Mental Health Platform

 View Documentation

 Disclaimer: This is a decision-support tool for cost-effectiveness analysis.
 Model outputs are estimates based on available data and assumptions.
-They should not be interpreted as definitive recommendations or medical advice.
-Users should validate inputs for their context, interpret results critically, and consult official WHO guidelines and local expertise when formulating policy or clinical decisions.
+They are not definitive recommendations or medical advice.
+Users should validate inputs for their context and interpret results with local expertise.